-The long-term share-based incentive plans that can be settled in cash or have the option to be settled in cash or shares are measured at the fair value at the end of the period being reported using the Black-Scholes options pricing model.
-These are treated as cash settled plans.
-The long-term share-based plan that grants stocks options uses the Black-Scholes options pricing model to determine the fair value of the options at the time the option is granted.
+The Share Based Compensation plan that can be settled in cash or have the option to be settled in cash and shares is measured at the fair value at the end of the period being reported using the Black-Scholes options pricing model.
+They are treated as cash settled plans.
+The plan grants stock options for common shares of Suncor at the market price on the grant date and are subject to fulfilling vesting terms.
+The Black-Sholes pricing model is used to determine the fair value of the options at the time the option is granted.
 The expense is recognized over the vesting period of the option.